 We know through painful experience that freedom is never voluntarily given by the oppressor; it must be demanded by the oppressed.
 Frankly, I have yet to engage in a direct-action campaign that was "well timed" in the view of those who have not suffered unduly from the disease of segregation.
 For years now I have heard the word "Wait!"
 It rings in the ear of every Negro with piercing familiarity.
 This "Wait" has almost always meant 'Never."
 We must come to see, with one of our distinguished jurists, that "justice too long delayed is justice denied."

 We have waited for more than 340 years for our constitutional and God-given rights.
 The nations of Asia and Africa are moving with jetlike speed toward gaining political independence, but we stiff creep at horse-and-buggy pace toward gaining a cup of coffee at a lunch counter.
 Perhaps it is easy for those who have never felt the stinging dark of segregation to say, "Wait."
-But when you have seen vicious mobs lynch your mothers and fathers at will and drown your sisters and brothers at whim; when you have seen hate-filled policemen curse, kick and even kill your black brothers and sisters; when you see the vast majority of your twenty million Negro brothers smothering in an airtight cage of poverty in the midst of an affluent society
+But when you have seen vicious mobs lynch your mothers and fathers at will and drown your sisters and brothers at whim; when you have seen hate-filled policemen curse, kick and even kill your black brothers and sisters; when you see the vast majority of your twenty million Negro brothers smothering in an airtight cage of poverty in the midst of an affluent societycontinued

 when you are harried by day and haunted by night by the fact that you are a Negro, living constantly at tiptoe stance, never quite knowing what to expect next, and are plagued with inner fears and outer resentments; when you no forever fighting a degenerating sense of "nobodiness" – then you will understand why we find it difficult to wait.
 There comes a time when the cup of endurance runs over, and men are no longer willing to be plunged into the abyss of despair.
 I hope, sirs, you can understand our legitimate and unavoidable impatience.

 You express a great deal of anxiety over our willingness to break laws.
 This is certainly a legitimate concern.
 Since we so diligently urge people to obey the Supreme Court's decision of 1954 outlawing segregation in the public schools, at first glance it may seem rather paradoxical for us consciously to break laws.
 One may won ask: "How can you advocate breaking some laws and obeying others?"
 The answer lies in the fact that there fire two types of laws: just and unjust.
 I would be the first to advocate obeying just laws.
 One has not only a legal but a moral responsibility to obey just laws.
 Conversely, one has a moral responsibility to disobey unjust laws.
-I would agree with St. Augustine that "an unjust law is no law at all."
+I would agree with St. Augustine that "an unjust law is no law at all."Malcolm X was even tougher on the civil rights leaders and on politicians and the March on Washington which he criticized as tamed down by white leaders

 Malcolm X